The HBIC Is Back: Tiffany ‘New York’ Pollard Set For ‘I Love New York’ Reunion Special

 It’s unclear which “flings” could show up for the reunion special but here are our BOSSIP predictions;

-Kamal “Chance” Givens, whose Zeuz network dating show she’ll pop up this season…
+Kamal “Chance” Givens, whose Zeuz network dating show New York will pop up on this season…

 David “Punk” Otunga who had that messy split from his child’s mother Jennifer Hudson…